Iron-Stag-Games/Iron-Stag-Games.github.io/docs/lync/getting-started/usage.md

 The `SERVE` and `OPEN` modes start live sync.

-`OPEN` functions the same as `SERVE`, except it also opens the project in Roblox Studio.
+`OPEN` functions the same as `SERVE`, except it also builds the project and opens it in Roblox Studio.

 Connect to the session through the Roblox Studio plugin.